bruno-bahr/site_coritiba/README.md

 my beggining with frontend and how challenging it was.
 - It sure needs some improvement, but I have been busy and I am not sure when I will do it.
 Hope some time soon.
+- You can check it by clicking on the github pages link to the right.